-The electronic speed controllers (ESCs) selected for the drone must be capable of handling the power requirements of the motors, which for the iFlight 4214 is 98 A. For this project, each ESC will need a capacity of 120 amps to handle the current draw from the high-powered motors safely.
-These ESCs will ensure smooth power delivery and control, with features like active braking and motor timing adjustments to optimize performance.
-The ESCs must also be compatible with the 6S battery configuration and ensure efficient heat dissipation to prevent overheating during heavy use, especially when lifting payloads and maintaining stable flight under load.
+The electronic speed controllers (ESCs) selected for the drone must be capable of handling the power requirements of the motors.
+For this project, each ESC will need a capacity of 120 amps to handle the current draw from the high-powered motors safely.
+The ESCs will ensure smooth power delivery and control, with features like active braking and motor timing adjustments to optimize performance.
+The ESCs must also be compatible with the desired battery configuration and ensure efficient heat dissipation to prevent overheating during heavy use, especially when lifting payloads and maintaining stable flight under load.